micmejia/bible-dump/AMPC/John/John 1.md

-And I did not know Him _nor_ recognize Him, but He Who sent me to baptize [^j]in (with) water said to me, Upon Him Whom you shall see the Spirit descend and remain, that One is He Who baptizes with the Holy Spirit.
+And I did not know Him _nor_ recognize Him, but He Who sent me to baptize in (with) water said to me, Upon Him Whom you shall see the Spirit descend and remain, that One is He Who baptizes with the Holy Spirit.